jwcbmat/jestexercises/README.md

 # jestexercices

-Exercises to teach my job friends about jest and basics development test drive
+Exercises to teach my job friends about jest and basics Test-driven development